espressif/esp-iot-solution/README.md

 ## <h2 id="example">Example</h2>
 [back to top](#preparation)

-* To run the Examples project, follow the steps below:
+* To run the Examples projects, follow the steps below:
     * Change the directory to example
     * choose one example project you want to run, we take smart_device here.
-    * Change the directory to smart_device under example
+    * Change the directory to the example project under example directory, take smart_device example as example here:

         ```
         cd YOUR_IOT_SOLUTION_PATH/example/smart_device